MCRCI, helping Canadians explore a more natural alternative.

 Many Canadians with serious medical conditions do not respond well to conventional medical treatment and may be helped by marijuana.
 In Canada, possession of marijuana is legal only for qualified patients, and how those patients qualify is defined by Health Canada’s Regulations.
 The latest set of Regulations, in effect as of October 1, 2013, are called the MMPR, or Marihuana for Medical Purposes Regulations.
 They require that patients must have the support of a physician or nurse practitioner to use marijuana, and must purchase their medicine from a producer licensed by Health Canada.
 The MMPR are replacing the old Regulations, the MMAR, or Marihuana for Medical Purposes Regulations, under which a qualified patient could also grow marijuana for personal medical use.
 Such Personal Use Production licences are no longer valid under the new MMPR.

-The Medicinal Cannabis Resource Centre Inc. (MCRCI) is a private organization created to assist patients, by providing guidance in the use of marijuana for medical purposes in a compassionate and non-judgmental environment, and enabling them to meet Health Canada’s requirements to use marijuana legally.
+The Medicinal Cannabis Resource Centre Inc. (MCRCI) is a private organization created to assist patients, by providing guidance in the use of cannabis for medical purposes in a compassionate and non-judgmental environment, and enabling them to meet Health Canada’s requirements to use cannabis legally.